TheEdoRan/next-safe-action/website/docs/recipes/extending-base-client.md

 // action server code function.
 Note that by extending the base client, you don't need to
 // redeclare the logging middleware, is will simply be inherited by the new client. export const authActionClient = actionClient
-  // Clone the base client to extend this one with additional middleware functions.
-  .clone()
   // In this case, context is used for (fake) auth purposes.
   .use(async ({ next }) => {
     const session = cookies().get("session")?.value;